luciocs/para-casa-inclusivo/README.md

 PARA CASA INCLUSIVO is a tool that leverages Artificial Intelligence for the cause of inclusion!
 Designed to assist educators and students in creating and adapting homework assignments according to diverse learning needs.
 Whether you are a teacher looking to make assignments more inclusive or a student seeking personalized adaptations, PARA CASA INCLUSIVO is here to help!
+Para Casa Inclusivo is a project by [Instituto Inclui.ai](https://inclui.ai/english-version), which was created to accelerate and facilitate initiatives that apply Artificial Intelligence to create a more inclusive world!

 ## Contribution